 Final Thoughts

-The Albino Cockatiel is a beautiful and unique looking bird that will make a fantastic pet for a new or experienced bird owner.
-Be sure to do lots of research into the Cockatiel itself and everything you will need before bringing one into your home.
+The Albino Cockatiel is a beautiful and unique-looking bird that will make a fantastic pet for a new or experienced bird owner.
+Be sure to do plenty of research into the Cockatiel itself and everything that you will need before bringing one into your home.
 These birds will suit anyone looking for a loving and amusing pet that will need a lot of attention but will provide you with entertainment and companionship.